 During summer’s peak, temperatures are not unusual for temperatures to hit 40 degrees.
 Evenings can also be sweltering, so you need air conditioning – a fan just won’t cut it!

-If you want to head out and explore, and you’re not a fan of lying on a beach much of the time, then you will probably be better off visiting in May or June and September to October.
+If you want to head out and explore, and you’re not a fan of lying on a beach much of the time, you will probably be better off visiting in May or June and September to October.
 During those months, temperatures are still hot but a little more bearable!

 How To Get To Marmaris, Turkey

 The easiest way to reach Marmaris is to fly directly to Dalaman Airport and transfer from there.
-Dalaman is open for direct flights during the entire summer season and connects to most European cities.
+Dalaman is open for direct flights during summer and connects to most European cities.
 Outside, you’ll need to fly to Istanbul and then take a domestic flight to Dalaman, which takes about 1 hour.

 The transfer from the airport to Marmaris varies depending on your chosen method.
 If you hire a car, you’ll get there between 1 hour 15 minutes to 1 hour 30 minutes.
 If you opt for a private transfer, i.e., only you in you’ll, you’ll get there in 1 hour 30 minutes.
 If you choose a shuttle, you’re looking at anything between 2-3 hours.
 The reason is that the shuttle must wait for several passengers before it can leave, which can often take a while with luggage and people deciding to check out duty-Free.
 In addition, the shuttle stops at a service station along the way for around 15 minutes.
 The shuttle is cheaper, but it’s certainly the long way!